 This is available from the DTP to reimburse you for reasonable travel and/or accommodation costs – up to a maximum of £1,000 for the total PIPS duration.

 The PIPS allowance can be used only for travel and accommodation.
 It cannot be used for other items, such as, work clothing or equipment you need to purchase for your placement.
 If you are likely to incur any of these other costs, it is worth asking your PIPS host if they are willing to cover the costs, make a contribution or perhaps purchase the items on your behalf.

-In some cases, the host organisation will contribute towards travel and/or accommodation costs, so do not be shy about asking.
-In other cases, the PIPS host organisation may own, or know of, local accommodation that you can use.
-Otherwise, you could ask your supervisor if they are aware of any funding grants you could apply for.
+Some host organisations will contribute towards travel and/or accommodation costs, either in whole or in part, so do not be shy about asking.
+In other cases, the PIPS host organisation may own local accommodation that you can use.

 You are allowed to use your Research Training Support Grant (RTSG) to support the travel and accommodation costs for your PIPS.
 However, please discuss this first with your supervisor, as you will have to balance this with ensuring that have you sufficient funds for your ‘bench fees’ / consumables over the remaining course of your PhD.

 We appreciate that some parts of the country are more expensive than others in terms of temporary accommodation.
 We encourage you to think creatively about your PIPS and to seek a placement that will give you the new experience and skills you seek, within the funding parameters.
 This may mean, for example, seeking a placement closer to your home University that involves daily travel but no accommodation costs.
 Or perhaps consider a placement where you can stay with relatives or friends – although in this scenario, please be aware that you cannot claim accommodation costs through the DTP PIPS allowance.